cyberbotics/webots/docs/guide/distancesensor-sensors.md

 ## DistanceSensor Sensors

-Some predefined [DistanceSensor](../reference/distancesensor.md) models are present in Webots such as some infrared sensors.
+Adding a generic [DistanceSensor](../reference/distancesensor.md) node is sufficient for most of the applications because they are customizable (resolution, lookupTable, aperture, etc.).

-Nevertheless, adding a generic [DistanceSensor](../reference/distancesensor.md) node is sufficient for most of the applications because they are customizable (resolution, lookupTable, aperture, etc.).
+Additionally, some predefined commercialized models are available in Webots such as some infrared sensors.

 ### Sharp